Trust vs. Mistrust: Psychosocial Stage 1

 Erik Erikson’s work with psychosocial development has broken down the different stages of social interaction and how they affect a child’s personality, outlook, and virtues.
-That crucial first stage of psychosocial development can impact your life way past infancy or even adolescence.
+That crucial first stage of psychosocial development can impact your life past infancy or adolescence.

 What Is Trust Vs. Mistrust?